 Each February, the College will invite benefits-eligible staff to donate a portion of their accrued and unused sick time to the Shared Sick Bank and will provide instructions for contributing at that time.

-In its discretion, the College may conduct a second donation period if the Shared Sick Bank drops below 100 days/800 hours during the course of a calendar year.
+At its discretion, the College may conduct a second donation period if the Shared Sick Bank drops below 100 days/800 hours during the course of a calendar year.
 There will be no more than two (2) donation periods in a calendar year.

 Is the Program voluntary?

 Program participation is strictly voluntary.
-Staff may not be coerced, intimidated or induced to participate or refrain from participating in the Program nor will staff be retaliated against or treated more favorably based on participation.
+Staff may not be coerced, intimidated, or induced to participate or refrain from participating in the Program nor will staff be retaliated against or treated more favorably based on participation.
 Staff will receive donated sick time based on their qualifications for the Program regardless of their status as donors.

 Is the Program confidential?